djkoloski/davidkoloski_me/content/blog/abstract_types_in_rust_2.md

 }
 ```

+In this situation, `as impl Trait` would serve as the site where the abstracted type is generated.
+This gives us more control over when these wrappers are created and allows us to guarantee that multiple functions return the same abstracted type.

-This allows abstract types to be used anywhere a regular type would be, and not just in return position.
+This also allows abstract types to be used anywhere a regular type would be, and not just in return position.
 It would separate the type abstraction of `impl Trait` in return position from the type inference of it in argument position and help solve a number of outstanding problems with type abstraction.

 Let's take a look at how this would apply to RPITIT and TAIT.